Addu City: British naval base

 Royal Navy engineers landed in August 1941 from HMS Guardian to clear and construct airstrips on Gan for the Fleet Air Arm.
 In the interim, Catalina and Sunderland flying boats operated from jetties on the northern, sheltered side of Gan.
 Large oil tanks were built on Gan, and on Hitaddu Island on the western edge of the atoll; vital elements for a naval base.
 These were visible from a long distances at sea, but this was unavoidable, given the atoll's low profile.

 Ship's supplies for the fleet were provided from a pair of Australian refrigerated ships, Changte and Taiping that included Attu in a number of bases that they serviced regularly.
 Three times these ships replenished forty or more ships of the Eastern Fleet.
-Several large Second Australian Imperial Force troop convoys also refueled at Addu on their way from Aden to Fremantle, Western Australia.
+Several large Second Australian Imperial Force troop convoys also refuelled at Addu on their way from Aden to Fremantle, Western Australia.

 The six major islands were garrisoned by the 1st Royal Marine Coast Defense Regiment, manning shore batteries and anti-aircraft guns.
-To facilitate the defense, causeways were built connecting the western islands of Gan, Aboohéra, Maradhoo and Hithadhoo.
+To facilitate the defence, causeways were built connecting the western islands of Gan, Aboohéra, Maradhoo and Hithadhoo.
 And, much later in the war, they were linked by a light railway.
-Addu was an unpopular posting due to the hot, humid climate, lack of recreational facilities and lack of socializing with the local population.
+Addu was an unpopular posting due to the hot, humid climate, lack of recreational facilities and lack of socialising with the local population.